Introduction

 Commercialisation

 It will take time for all-solid-state batteries to be put into use, and semi-solid-state batteries are an intermediate solution for the transition from liquid-state batteries to all-solid-state batteries.
-All-solid-state batteries have the advantages of high energy density and good safety performance, but now the implementation of all-solid-state batteries will encounter challenges, including the following three aspects:

 - Solid-solid interface contact leads to large internal resistance of the battery;